-We have presented a table that details the contractual maturity of our repurchase agreements at March 31, 2012.
-Refer to the liquidity and capital resources section for the table.
-All repurchase agreements entered into by the

-Company mature in less than one year.
-Refer to the Liquidity and Capital resources section for the table.
-As of March 31, 2012, the Company is obligated to pay accrued interest on its repurchase agreements in the amount of \$0.6 million.
+We have presented a table that details the contractual maturity of our repurchase agreements at June 30, 2012.
+Refer to the Liquidity and Capital Resources section for the table.
+As of June 30, 2012, the Company is obligated to pay accrued interest on its repurchase agreements in the amount of \$0.8 million.